Decision time for Murray: Football, baseball or both? | New Country 923

 So now Murray can begin contemplating his career plan a week earlier than he hoped.

-Murray became the first player in nearly five years to throw for at least 300 yards and rush for at least another 100 in a bowl game — the most recent to do that was Tajh Boyd, also in the Orange Bowl, for Clemson in its win over Ohio State on Jan.
+Murray, who is from Allen, Texas, just outside Dallas, became the first player in nearly five years to throw for at least 300 yards and rush for at least 100 in a bowl game — the most recent to do that was Tajh Boyd, also in the Orange Bowl, for Clemson in its win over Ohio State on Jan.
 3, 2014.
 It was also the third time Murray pulled off that feat this season, more than any other player in major college football.

 “He did a great job tonight,” Alabama quarterback Tua Tagovailoa said.
 “He did a tremendous job.”